mk24k/TFAV/README.txt

 Info on TFAV

 TFAV is a very basic .bat and .vbs fork bomb.
-It does not deal damage to computers, and is only a prank "virus".
+It does not deal significant damage to machines, and is only a prank "virus".

-TFAV is meant to be put onto a USB drive that can hold under 10kb of storage (the whole thing is 8kb), that can be put into a computer.
+TFAV is meant to be put onto a USB drive that can hold under 10kb of storage (the whole thing is 8kb), that then will be put into a computer and executed

-TFAV is only meant for Windows.
-It is not compatible with Apple, Linux or any other software, as I designed it on Windows only.
+TFAV can only be ran on Windows.
+It is not compatible with other softwares.

-IMPORTANT: TFAV will only run correctly if ran from the TFAV shortcut.
+IMPORTANT: TFAV will only run correctly if executed from the TFAV shortcut.

 TFAV can be closed easily.
 There are a set of instructions below.